KnpLabs/KnpUserBundle/Resources/doc/index.md

 ## Installation

-Installation is a quick (I promise) 5 step process:
+Installation is a quick (I promise) 7 step process:

 1. Download FOSUserBundle
 2. Configure the Autoloader
 3. Enable the Bundle
 4. Create your User class
-5. Configure your application
+5. Configure your application's security.yml
+6. Configure the FOSUserBundle
+7. Import FOSUserBundle routing

 ### Step 1: Download FOSUserBundle

 Ultimately, the FOSUserBundle files should be downloaded to the `vendor/bundles/FOS/UserBundle` directory.

 This can be done in several ways, depending on your preference.
 The first method is the standard Symfony method for doing this